Klortho/Eutils-JSON/samples/README.md

         <a href="../../blob/master/samples/esummary.gapplus.json">esummary.gapplus.json</a>
       </td>
       <td>
         Instance document is not valid according to the DTD.
+        This DTD looks like it doesn't match the content very well.
+I fixed it by adding elements until the instance document validated, but I don't have much confidence that the DTD I created is correct.
       </td>
       <td>
         <a href="http://eutils.ncbi.nlm.nih.gov/entrez/eutils/esummary.fcgi?retmode=xml&amp;version=2.0&amp;db=gapplus&amp;id=5235996">get xml</a>